 Are you looking for ecotourism destinations in Ecuador?
 Did you know that Ecuador is becoming one of the top ecotourism destinations in the world, competing with countries like Costa Rica?

 Over the years, the Ecuadorian government has caught on to an obvious trend: tourists like nature.
-They like to see what they can’t see at home and in a pristine state.
-They will pay good money and risk typhoid fever to see the Amazon and to experience the Galapagos Islands.
+They like to experience what they can’t experience at home and they like it in a pristine state.
+They will pay good money and risk typhoid fever to see the Amazon and to experience the Galápagos Islands.
 Also, they want to participate in activities that will further protect these natural wonders.

-So, while oil drilling in the Amazon and overfishing in the Pacific continue to threaten Ecuador’s ecosystems, the government’s recent interest in the ecotourism industry is leading to greater efforts to protect its natural resources, and injecting the local economy with capital and employment opportunities.
+While oil drilling in the Amazon and overfishing in the Pacific continue to threaten Ecuador’s ecosystems, the government’s recent interest in the ecotourism industry is leading to greater efforts to protect its natural resources, thereby injecting the local economy with capital and employment opportunities.
 I’d say this is good news.

 The fact is, Ecuador has huge potential when it relates to ecotourism, and tourism in general, due to a couple of noteworthy characteristics.
 Few countries in the region can offer what Ecuador offers, including: